-Even where it’s legal to be gay other laws often stand in the way of equality.
+Even where same-sex sex is legal other laws often stand in the way of equality.
 In some cases gay pride marches are not allowed and neither is literature that ‘promotes homosexuality’ - which often means it simply states its existence.

-All around the world people are silenced, imprisoned, violently attacked, defined as mentally ill or murdered, just because they are lesbian, gay or bisexual.
+All around the world people are silenced, imprisoned, violently attacked, defined as mentally ill or murdered, just because they are LGBT.
 Stonewall is working internationally to end this persecution.

-We’re using our established lobbying skills to make sure the UK Government and European Union do all they can through their diplomacy and international aid programmes to support gay equality globally.
+We’re using our established lobbying skills to make sure the UK Government and European Union do all they can through their diplomacy and international aid programmes to support LGBT equality globally.

-We’re sharing our lobbying approach and tools with the activists fighting for their rights and risking their lives to enjoy the same levels of equality as gay people in Britain.
+We’re sharing our lobbying approach and tools with activists fighting for their rights and risking their lives to enjoy the same levels of equality as LGBT people in Britain.

 If you wish to order hard copies of the guide or ask for it to be translated, then please send an email to firstname.lastname@example.org

-In 2013 Stonewall had several LGB & T activist groups visit us in London to learn about how we have worked for equality and to share their strategies with us.
+In 2013 Stonewall had several LGBT activist groups visit us in Britain to learn about how we have worked for equality and to share their strategies with us.

 Visitors included Q – Centrum from Slovakia, Bhandu from Bangladesh, the Civil Society Coalition on Human Rights and Constitutional Law in Uganda and the Society against Sexual Orientation Discrimination in Guyana.